August 24, 2009 - January 17, 2020

 I walked into the Portland airport carrying Mollie as much over my shoulder as in my arms.
 She was a tanky girl weighing in somewhere around 28-30 lbs.
 Somehow, perhaps because God smiled on me, I was able to convince the counter clerk that she was fine in the soft carry on crate and had plenty of room.
 He grudgingly allowed me to go ahead and carry her on instead of having to put her in the usual kennel and check her with the luggage.
 We proceeded through the security checkpoint without a hitch and went to the gate to wait.
 Finally, I was boarded on the plane with Mollie safely established on the floor at my feet.
 She rode there, throughout the four hour flight, completely content.
 I opened the top of the end by her head (although I had been admonished by the clerk not to) and directed the air vent toward her.
 She would occasionally stir from her puppy naps to look up at me as if to check if we were still "OK".
 I would reassure her all was well and she would quietly go back to sleep

-Mollie is a beautiful fawn with big bone, an ever broadening head and a nice chest.
-She is solid as a rock with great muscle, stamina, and smooth movement, although a little lankier at a year than some girls.
-She is sweet, well mannered, and curious with a solid good temperament.
+Through the years, Mollie met every expectation we ever dared hope for her and, most importantly, became my best friend.
+Mollie was a beautiful fawn with big bone, a broad head and a nice chest.
+She was solid as a rock with great muscle, stamina, and smooth movement.
+She was sweet, well mannered, and curious with a solid good temperament.
 As a pup, it didn't take her long to figure out that in our house she would be a princess and to act accordingly.
+Until her very last breath, Mollie was the undisputed Queen.

-I have thanked Denise Hyer repeatedly over the last seven plus years for this priceles gift she gave us in the form of Mollie.
+I have thanked Denise Hyer repeatedly over the years for the priceless gift she gave us in the form of Mollie.
 We got everything we hoped for and then some.
 We were confident that Denise bred solid mastiffs with appropriate temperaments.
 What we didn't dare hope for was the invaluable gift Mollie's spotless temperament would be.
-She is a joy to take anywhere.
-It is such a pleasure to have the experience of walking her through a crowd of dogs and know that she will be dependably good natured.
-It has been miraculous to watch her reponses to other dogs not as good natured as she is and to see her not take their bad humor personally but to dismiss it as their bad day, always forgiving and moving on.
-She is consistently calm and sweet while meeting new people and welcomes the curiousity of children with great gentleness.
+She was a joy to take anywhere.
+It was such a pleasure to have the experience of walking her through a crowd of dogs and know that she would be dependably good natured.
+It was miraculous to watch her responses to other dogs not as good natured as she was and to see her not take their bad humor personally but to dismiss it as their bad day, always forgiving and moving on.
+She was consistently calm and sweet while meeting new people and welcomed the curiousity of children with great gentleness.
+Mollie dependably set the tone in our household, especially when a new dog was welcomed within our walls, by setting the example the other dogs looked to for guidance.

 Mollie lived up to our dreams and expectations one weekend in July 2010 by completing her championship with a solid sweep.
 At the Dallas, TX three day show, Mollie took WB and BOW all three days for two three-point majors and a four-point major.
 It was very exciting and couldn't have been more fun.
 Best of all, Mollie seemed to get her mojo back after struggling with her usual enjoyment for the show environment.
 She went on to be her usual happy, showy self after finishing her championship and seemed to relish the Best of Breed routine, even earning nod for Best of Breed over the top dogs in the country.
-After competing for a healthy run in the Breed ring, proving her quality as the number one Owner-Handler Mastiff in the country in 2013, Mollie now enjoys a relaxing and spoiled retirement with trips back to the ring when showing as a Veteran is warranted.
-When she sets foot back in the ring, she literally smiles and makes those around her smile with her.
+After competing for a healthy run in the Breed ring, earning her Grand Championship, and proving her quality as the number one Owner-Handler Mastiff in the country in 2013, Mollie enjoyed relaxing and a spoiled retirement with trips back to the ring when showing as a Veteran was warranted.
+When she set foot back in the ring, she literally smiled and made those around her smile with her.

 Ch Oaklane's This Bud's For Us Ch Meadowfarm Madrygal's Laird Caber Ch Bel Aire Sandpebble GCh Wynwood's BC Spot At The Top Ch Serendipity Greiner Axel Ch Wynwood's Kissed By An Angel Ch Windy Mt Wings Of An Angel Ch Wynwood's KS Yellow Rose Of Texas